New XR Network+ projects increase the scope of innovative XR work delivered through UK university facilities

 Find out about the collaborations:

-- Virtual cameras and physical stages, led by Norwich University of the Arts (project profile to follow).
+- Virtual cameras and physical stages, led by Norwich University of the Arts.

 - Biometric Bodies Breathe: Exploring Heart Rate Synchrony and Embodied Feedback Loops Using Real-Time Data Capture in Immersive XR Virtual Production, led by the University of the West of England.